 Here are some eye doctor tools with capabilities that can’t be easily replicated:

-The phoropter is the large, mask-looking device that measures refractive error.
+The phoropter is a large, mask-looking device that measures refractive error.
 It is used to help determine the necessary prescription power for your contacts or glasses.
-An optometrist needs to be present as it’s being used, because it depends on compare and contrast answers from the patient.
+An optometrist needs to be present as it’s being used because it depends on compare and contrast answers from the patient.
 Your optometrist leads you through the process and you’re able to walk out with the perfect prescription to help correct your vision.

 This is the tool that you fret over before going to the optometrist.
 Yes, it’s the old ‘puff of air in the eye’ device.
-While mildly uncomfortable, the tonometer is actually an extremely powerful and impressive piece of machinery.
+While mildly uncomfortable, the tonometer is an extremely powerful and impressive piece of machinery.
 With that small puff of air, the tonometer is accurately measuring your intraocular pressure.
 That information can be used to detect harmful eye conditions that need to be caught and treated as early as possible.

 There’s nothing wrong with the spirit of DIY.
 But, when it comes to vision exams, there’s no substitute for making an appointment with your licensed optometrist.
 He or she has access to, and experience using, the powerful eye doctor tools that can keep your eyes in check.